 Now that you know which demands are causing problems, a little introspection is warranted.
 Why are those demands the ones that occur the most and/or take more time to solve?

-If there’s a palpable issue in within your support team, ask yourself: what’s the pain point?
+If there’s a palpable issue within your support team, ask yourself: what’s the pain point?
 Or: What aspect of our service suffers from inefficiency?
-It is also recommended to go to the source to find those answers, your clients.
+Going to the source to find your clients' answers is also recommended.

 Is the relationship you have with your clients harmonious?
 I the service you provide fast enough and meeting their expectations?
-You can even go further by asking the same questions with in mind the expectations from the organisation in general and from the end-users that your serve.
+You can even go further by asking the same questions with the expectations from the organisation in general and the end-users you serve.

 Can you properly analyze your results?